 - Identify and inventory organisms such as plants and animals or micro-organisms and fungi

-- organize and implement field studies to analyze and monitor such things as population dynamics, genetics or habitat
+- Organize and implement field studies to analyze and monitor such things as population dynamics, genetics, or habitat

-- take samples and conduct tests in laboratories
+- Take samples and conduct tests in laboratories

-- conduct research to understand how organisms develop and function
+- Research how organisms develop and function

-- analyze and interpret data, and write scientific papers and reports
+- Analyze and interpret data and write scientific papers and reports

-- provide information and make presentations to schools, clubs and interest groups
+- Provide information and make presentations to schools, clubs and interest groups

-- supervise the work of biological technicians and other staff.
+- Supervise the work of biological technicians and other staff

 There are many specializations in each of the following broad areas of study.

 Botanists and plant biologists study plants and plant systems, such as plant growth, development, function, distribution and origin, as well as applications in medicine, agriculture, and synthesis.
 They also study related environmental issues such as conservation, re-vegetation, and weed control.

 Fisheries biologists study freshwater fish and their habitats.

 Marine biologists study bacteria, plankton, plants, and animals that live in oceans and seas and on their shorelines.

 Wildlife biologists study wildlife (birds, reptiles, mammals, and amphibians), wildlife habitat, and environmental interactions, such as the effects of fire.
 They apply their knowledge to the management of wildlife resources and natural habitats.